 Kings tend to be distinguished by a solid-looking block-like head with ‘meaty’ or ‘granite’ features.
 There is often a broad, muscular, well-defined jawline.

-The face reveals a self-assured, commanding expression with a very masculine look of authority that says “I know exactly what I’m doing,” — the flip-side of which is a withering look that says “You don’t know what the hell you’re doing.”
+The face reveals a self-assured, commanding expression with a very masculine look of authority that says “I know exactly what I’m doing,” — the flip-side of which is a scary, withering look that says “You don’t know what the hell you’re doing, do you?”
+Or as Simon Cowell often says: “What the bloody hell was that?”

-Typical traits: commanding, masterful, self-assured, decisive, harsh, imperious.
+Typical traits: commanding, masterful, self-assured, decisive, harsh, autocratic, imperious, intolerant.

 See if you can guess the soul type of this handsome psychologist and blog writer: